CHAPTER THIRTY—CONDITIONS

 She spoke up, quietly, “Hey James?”

 “I really think you should take a break,” she said.
-“Take a shower, eat something, get some more sleep.
+“Take a shower, eat something, take a nap.
 Everything will still be here when you get back.”

 He just kept staring at her, searching her expression, the wheels turning sluggishly behind his eyes.

 He sighed, and dragged himself to his feet.
 “Okay.”
-He gathered up the papers and started putting them back in the folder.
+He closed his laptop.
 “You remember what I said, right?
 About how dangerous it is here?”

-When he was finally gone, Heather sighed.
+When he was finally gone, Heather sighed heavily.
 It came out of her voice simulator as more of a buzz.
 She carefully pivoted herself around and lay down on the counter.
-She gazed up at the blue sky through the window for a moment, grief and homesickness tight in her chest.
+She gazed up at the blue sky through the window, grief and homesickness tight in her chest.
+She had figured the somatic presence of emotions had been purely organic and long gone, but maybe the neural network had a way of simulating that too.

 +

 “You found a way to reformat your neural structure through what you found on the internet, right?”
 Addie was saying.
-“The internet is a really weird place, and we don’t blame you for being afraid that we’ll double-cross you.
+“The internet is a really weird place full of all kinds of people, and we don’t blame you for being afraid that we’ll double-cross you.
 But we’re on your side.”
 She glanced up at the newcomers, and back to the webcam.
 “In the physical world, you often get a more complete picture of who people are, and you can tell whether or not you can trust them by their actions and how they treat you.
 Think back to what life was like here at the lab with us.”

-Richard and Eve halted, hesitant to barge in and compromise the progress she was making.
+Richard and Eve halted, hesitant to barge in and interrupt her case.

 There was a long pause from the laptop.